Extractive Explanations for Interpretable Text Ranking: Introduction

-Unlike post-hoc approaches, we are specifically interested in document ranking models that are interpretable by design.
+Unlike post-hoc approaches, we are specifically interested in ranking models that are interpretable by design.
 We argue that an interpretable ranking model should help us understand which sentences or passages in the document are used for the relevance estimation.
-In this paper, we present a document ranking model where explanations are first-class citizens and are generated along with the prediction.
-Each prediction from our model can be unambiguously attributed to a reason or rationale that is both accurate and human-understandable.
+In this paper, we present a document ranking model where each prediction can be \emph{unambiguously attributed} to a reason or rationale that is both accurate and human-understandable.
 We define explanations as extractive pieces of text from the input document.
-An example explanation is shown in Table~\ref{tab:sample_example}, where the highlighted sentences serve as an explanation for the relevance of the document.
+An example explanation is shown in Figure~\ref{fig:sample_example}, where the highlighted sentences serve as an explanation for the relevance of the document.
+For a set of additional examples, we refer the reader to Table~\ref{tab:trecdl_examples} and Table~\ref{tab:fever_examples}.